iF DESIGN STUDENT AWARD

 Honored in the World Design Capital Valencia!

-What does the Jury think about the participating young Designers?
+What does the jury think about the young participants?

 JUDGING PROCESS CRITERIA & SCORECARD